About the KATS Network

 Alternative Financing Program and Protection & Advocacy for Assistive Technology

-The Assistive Technology Act also provides funding to states for the implementation of Alternative Financing Programs (AFP’s) to assist individuals in obtaining affordable financial loans to purchase assistive technology and Protection & Advocacy for Assistive Technology Programs (PAATs) to offer legal and advocacy services to assist individuals with disabilities obtain assistive technology.
+The Assistive Technology Act also provides funding to states for the implementation of Alternative Financing Programs (AFP’s) to assist individuals in obtaining affordable financial loans to purchase assistive technology and Protection & Advocacy for Assistive Technology Programs (PAATs) to offer legal and advocacy services to assist individuals with disabilities to obtain assistive technology.

 In Kentucky, the AFP program is operated through the Kentucky Assistive Technology Loan Corporation (KATLC).
-KATLC provides low-interest loans for qualified applicants with disabilities for the purchase of modified vehicles, hearing aids, adapted computers, mobility devices, augmentative communication devices or any other type of equipment or home modification that will improve the quality of life or increase the independence of Kentuckians with disabilities.
+KATLC provides low-interest loans for qualified applicants with disabilities for the purchase of modified vehicles, hearing aids, adapted computers, mobility devices, augmentative communication devices, or any other type of equipment or home modification that will improve the quality of life or increase the independence of Kentuckians with disabilities.